vmware-archive/clarity/apps/website/components/button/README.md

 #### Title Attribute

-If your icon button is has no text, we recommend adding the `title=""` attribute to your icon buttons.
+If your icon button is has no text, we recommend adding the `title="` attribute to your icon buttons.
 This adds some additional context for users unfamiliar with what action your icon button might produce.
 Hovering over the icon button for a moment will show a tooltip that has the `title` text.
 The text should reflect the action being completed.

 </div>
 <div class="clr-col-sm-12 clr-col-lg-6">